pstroe/chartering-new-realms-2024/_build/_page/chapter1/html/_sources/chapter1.md

 As described above, speaker metadata is stored in a separate file, which is referenced as necessary.
 Specifically, a unique ID is defined for each speaker within this speaker metadata file, which is used in the component file to identify the speaker and link them to the metadata file.
 To facilitate the prompt engineering at first, the decision was made to forgo the speaker metadata context to ensure a clean run of the LLM.
 In a next step, the speaker element could be called upon to insert the relevant ID.

-Example snippet from the converted xml file, showing part of text element containing the speeches:
+Example snippet from the converted XML file, showing part of text element containing the speeches:

 ```{code-cell} xml
 <text>